Hair Salon Loyalty Programme: Rebook 70% of Clients

 - Clients follow the stylist if they leave

-- Complex to manage multiple programs
+- Complex to manage multiple programmes

 - No cross-booking flexibility